searchstax/searchstudio-ux-samples/pages/js/searchstax-standalone-sample/README.md

 You will at a minimum need to include the `searchstax-page-layout-container` div and then based on which component you are including, include the container for that Widget.
 For Smart Answers, you would include the `searchstax-answer-container` within the `searchstax-page-layout-container`.

-You would also want to include the CSS included in index.html.
+You would also want to include the CSS `https://static.searchstax.com/studio-js/v4/css/search-ux.css` in your custom UX.
 Since SearchStax uses its own custom nested classes, they would not interfere with your styles.

 ### JavaScript Code
 The main JavaScript file is `src/main.js`.
 You can see how you need to initialize the `SearchStax` class